 If you love this big chunky round cutting board but haven’t happened upon one in the thrift store to refurbish, I did see that you can get a new one on Amazon.

 How about a little before and after action!

-If you might want to restore an old wood cutting board, make sure you pin this image or bookmark the page for your future reference.
+If you might want to refinish and restore an old wood cutting board, make sure you pin this image or bookmark the page for your future reference.

 Thanks again for spending a few minutes of your busy day with me today.
 Know that you are appreciated and that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 Printables and knit patterns are available to all of my subscribers in the Subscriber Benefits Library.
 I will continue to add patterns and printables to this page as we go along.